 - C. The Board of Directors of SAMOA approved the disposal of land in Phnom Penh, Cambodia on June 9, 2022 for USD13,670 thousand.
 The transaction was completed and payment was collected on September 12, 2022.
-Please refer to Note 6(21) for details of the disposal. - Investment properties held by the Group are not measured at fair value D. but for which the fair value are disclosed.
+Please refer to Note 6(21) for details of the disposal. - D. Investment properties held by the Group are not measured at fair value but for which the fair value are disclosed.
 The fair value measurements of the investment properties are categorized at Level 3.
 The fair value has been determined based on valuations performed by an independent appraiser and measured via Comparison Method and Land Development Analysis Approach.
-As of December 31, 2023 and 2022, the Group's investment properties amounted to NTD1,227,540 thousand and NTD1,219,090 thousand, respectively.
+As of December 31, 2023 and 2022, the Group's investment properties amounted to NTD1,227,540 thousand and NTD1,219,090 thousand, respectively. - E. No investment property was pledged.